CONTACT : 612-208-3129

 A "Good Faith Estimate" explains how much your medical care will cost so there are no surprises.

-The Public Health Service Act was enacted January 1, 2022.
-Under this law, health care providers and facilities are required to inform individuals who do not have insurance or who are not using insurance of a “Good Faith Estimate” of expected charges.
+The Public Health Service Act ("No Surprises Act") was enacted January 1, 2022.
+Under this law, healthcare providers and facilities are required to inform individuals who do not have insurance or who are not using insurance of a “Good Faith Estimate” of expected charges.
 This law is meant to protect consumers from unexpected medical costs.
 Since my rates are transparent, please know that clients can always multiply the cost per session by the number of sessions to estimate the total cost of therapy.
 Clients also have the right to terminate therapy at any time.